 You can start an apprenticeship if you already have a degree.
 However, your degree must be in an unrelated subject.

 How much time will I spend studying and working?

-At least 20% of your normal working hours will be spent on off-the-job training, which includes time at Henley as well as learning opportunities in the workplace.
+At least six hours per week (equivalent) of your regular working hours will be spent on off-the-job training.
+This includes time at Henley and learning opportunities in the workplace.

 What support is available?